 I have been thinking about disposable fashion and being more mindful of the clothes I buy along with sewing more of my fabric stash, which leads on to my knitting planning for the year.
 Most years I create a tagged queue of what I would like to get done but, having taken a hard look at my over optimism in previous years, this year I am being a bit more mindful in that area too.

 What I have discovered is that just sitting with the planning stage this year some ideas have surfaced as priorities for cast on that didn’t feature when I was first thinking about this early in January.
 My main goals for the year so far include:

 - knitting something I can wear here – at the moment I’m thinking Mary Annerella’s Heart of Glass in some lovely mid pink Tussah Silk I got at Stephen and Penelope’s last year.
 This idea has moved from way down the bottom of the list to the top.

-- Finishing the Skyline Tunic I started in Outlaw Nyx with a tentative plan of wearing it for VKL but more realistically I’d like it done by the time I head back to New Zealand in July.
+- Finishing the Skyline Tunic I started in Outlaw Nyx with a tentative plan of wearing it for VKL but that being past, more realistically I’d like it done by the time I head back to New Zealand in July.

 - I have three to four pairs of socks I’d like to get finished (I’m doing a bit of a self -imposed sock club).
 I’m kind of feeling that socks help keep me on track with my other knitting.

 - I’m feeling slightly obsessed with trying to get jerseys done for my eldest two granddaughters.
 I can use the one I’m planning for Anna who is about to hit a Wellington winter as an excuse to test out some new needles.

 - And I wound up the yarn for Lennix for Elliott – I’m doing the size 4 so if it doesn’t get finished this year it wont be an issue, but I fell in love with the yarn combo when I planned it at the end of last year and it has the kind of straight stocking stitch that is doable at knitting groups and while reading.